1981 35¢ Charles R. Drew, M.D.

 Doctor and medical researcher Charles R. Drew was born on June 3, 1904, in Washington, DC.

 Drew went on to attend McGill University in Montreal, where he was accepted into a prestigious scholastic honor society.
 He graduated second his class in 1933, receiving the Doctor of Medicine and Master of Surgery degree.
-And in 1940 he became the first African American to earn a Doctor of Science in Medicine degree, which he received from Columbia.
+In 1940, he became the first African American to earn a Doctor of Science in Medicine degree, which he received from Columbia.
 Drew then became the first African American surgeon to serve as an examiner on the American Board of Surgery.
-During this time he also began a lengthy career in research, teaching, and became a chief surgeon.
+During this time, he also began a lengthy career in research, teaching, and became a chief surgeon.

 In late 1940, Drew was selected to set up Blood for Britain, an experimental program for blood storage and preservation.
 Drew was tasked with collecting, testing, and transporting large amounts of blood plasma to be sent to the United Kingdom, which was then engulfed in World War II.
 The goal of the program was to help British soldiers by sending American blood to the United Kingdom.